MHi-C/MHiC/README.md

 `install_github("Skhakmardan/MHiC")`
 ##### 3.3.
 Example:
 In this part we describe some example for use MHiC tool.
-Download MHiC_sample_data.
-Copy data folder in MHiC folder path.
+Download MHiC_sample_data (HiC-Pro data) from MHiC UI and Copy data folder in MHiC folder path.
 - 1. Use MHiC function:
 library(MHiC)
 `dirPath <- system.file("data","HiC-Pro", package="MHiC")`